The Ultimate Guide to Your First Motorcycle Track Day

 Why are you going on your first motorcycle track day?

 Whatever your reason, a first track day can be a little intimidating.
-But, don’t worry.
-Here at Damon, we’re riders and track day enthusiasts ourselves – and we’re here to help.
+But, don’t worry, we’re here to help.

-This motorcycle track day checklist will quash any last-minute jitters you may have by walking you through everything you need to know ahead of your first track day.
+This is our guide to motorcycle track days for beginners.
+We’ll help you quash any last-minute jitters you have by giving you everything you need to know ahead of your first track day.
 Ride on!

 What Is a Motorcycle Track Day?